GetStream/stream-js/README.md

 // Instantiate a feed object server side user1 = client.feed('user', '1');
 // Instantiate a feed object client side
-// Generate a feed's token using server side signing user1 = client.feed('user', '1', 'FEED_TOKEN');
+// Generate a feed's token using server side signing (see below for stream-js or https://getstream.io/docs/ for other languages) user1 = client.feed('user', '1', 'FEED_TOKEN');

 // Get activities from 5 to 10 (slow pagination)